-- Lisa broke up with Devon earlier in the semester and asked that he leave her alone. - Devon did not take this well, he has been texting her, talking to her friends and waiting for her outside of her classes.
-This has resulted in several conduct actions and a no-contact. - Devon continues to struggle with the no-contact order, telling friends it is just a "misunderstanding," that nothing will stop their love and "if she would just listen, she would realize we are meant to be together."
-Devon pitches a tent outside of Chu Hall, where Lisa lives. - Lisa learned about Devon's comments and is very fearful.
+- Lisa broke up with Devon earlier in the semester and asked that he leave her alone. - Devon did not take this well, he has been texting her, talking to her friends, and waiting for her outside of her classes for well over a month.
+This has resulted in several conduct actions and a no-contact order. - Devon continues to struggle with the no-contact order, telling friends it is just a "misunderstanding," that nothing will stop their love and "if she would just listen, she would realize we are meant to be together."
+Devon pitches a tent outside of the residence hall where Lisa lives. - Lisa learned about Devon's comments and is very fearful.
 She filed a formal Title IX complaint after receiving a private message on Instagram of Devon burning pictures of them as a couple.